 These may include: written warning, mediation, termination, demotion from supervisory position, or other acts of restorative justice.

 The nature of the sanctions will depend on the gravity and extent of the harassment.
 Suitable deterrent sanctions will be applied in order to ensure that incidents of sexual harassment aren’t treated as trivial.
 Certain serious cases, including physical violence, will result in the immediate dismissal of the harasser.

 DSW will not retaliate — and prohibits retaliation — against any employee or other aggrieved party for making a good-faith complaint of harassment and/or for providing good-faith assistance with an investigation.
 If any employee or other party feels they’ve been the subject of retaliation, they should report such concerns to their department head, any other department head, or the executive director immediately.

 DSW will ensure that this organizational policy is shared with all relevant people, including but not limited to being included in the staff manual of organizational policies.
 In addition, all new employees must be trained on the content of this policy as part of their induction into the company.

 Monitoring and evaluation

-DSW recognizes the importance of monitoring this sexual harassment policy and will collect information anonymously on how the policy is being used and whether it’s effective.
+DSW recognizes the importance of monitoring this sexual harassment policy and will collect information anonymously on how the policy is being used and whether it is effective.

-Supervisors, managers, and those responsible for addressing sexual-harassment allegations will report annually on compliance with this policy to the executive director and the board of directors, including the number of incidents, how they were dealt with, and any recommendations made.
-As a result of these annual reports, the organization will evaluate the effectiveness of this policy and periodically make any changes that are needed.
+Supervisors, managers, and those responsible for addressing sexual-harassment allegations will report on compliance with this policy to the Directors and the board of directors, including the number of incidents, how they were dealt with, and any recommendations made.
+The organization will evaluate the effectiveness of this policy and periodically make any changes that are needed.